wwheastie/Space-Fighter-Fight-or-Flight/README.txt

 To run this application go to Release and run.exe

 How to View Source Code:
-In the root folder open the .sln file “Space Fighter!
+In the project root folder open the .sln file “Space Fighter!
 Fight or Flight” in Visual Studio